North 24 Parganas district: Culture

+Kali Puja of Barasat, Madhyamgram and Naihati are also quite famous in whole West Bengal because of its large scale celebration.
+Habra, Barrackpore, Basirhat, Belgharia also celebrates Kali Puja vibrantly.

+Ashoknagar Kalyangarh is famous for Jagatdhatri puja.

 Transport

 Railways

 The electrified suburban rail network of the ER is extensive and penetrates far and deep into the neighbouring districts of Kolkata, South 24 Parganas, Nadia, Howrah, Hooghly etc.

 The Circular Rail encircles the entire city of Kolkata, and also used to provide an offshoot to connect the Dum Dum Airport, but now it is limited up to Dum Dum Cantonment.
-Jessore Road and Biman Bandar railway stations are closed for the construction work of Noapara–Dum Dum Airport–Barasat Metro rail (Kolkata Metro Line 4).
+Jessore Road and Biman Bandar railway stations are closed for the construction work of Noapara–Barasat metro corridor (Yellow Line).

-Metro rail is also a transport medium of this district's people.
-Four stations of Kolkata Metro Line 1 are located here, Dum Dum metro station at Dum Dum, Baranagar metro station at Baranagar, Dakshineswar metro station at Dakshineswar and Noapara metro station at Noapara, Baranagar.
+Kolkata Metro is also a transport medium for parts of the district.
+Four stations of Blue Line are located here, Dum Dum metro station at Dum Dum, Baranagar metro station at Baranagar, Dakshineswar metro station at Dakshineswar and Noapara metro station at Noapara.

 Airports

 The Netaji Subhash Chandra Bose International Airport (IATA code:CCU), which is at Dum Dum (previously known as Dum Dum Airport) in North 24 Parganas, is the only airport serving the city Kolkata.
 It operates both domestic and international flights.
 It is a gateway to North-East India, Bangkok, and Bangladesh.
 The number of people using the airport has consistently increased over the last few years.